hicklin/hicklin/typst/resume_r.typ

 = Professional Summary

 #resume-item[
-  Senior software engineer with 8+ years of experience specialising in highly reliable systems software using modern C++ and Rust.
+  Senior software engineer with 8+ years of experience specialising in highly reliable systems software using modern C++, Go and Rust.
 Proven ability to lead projects in embedded Linux and robotics environments, from architecture to real-world deployment.
 Passionate open-source contributor with a focus on advancing memory-safe programming practices in Rust.
 ]

 = Experience

 #resume-entry(
-  title: "Lead Embedded Engineer",
+  title: "Lead Software Engineer",
   location: "Bristol, UK",
   date: "Apr 2024 - Present",
   description: "Dyson",